Allow up to 2 working days for prescriptions to be processed.

 Due to reasons of safety, we no longer accept prescription requests over the telephone.

-You can order your repeat prescription without registering for on-line services using this selection - please click here for the repeat prescribing manager
+1) You can order your repeat prescription without registering for on-line services using this selection - please click here for the repeat prescribing manager.

-If you already have a login for SYSTMONE online system then please CLICK HERE to order your Repeats.
+3) If you have already signed up and have a login for SYSTMONE online system then please CLICK HERE to order your Repeats.

 Important information about Online Prescription Ordering

 Repeat prescription requests for long term medication can be processed without seeing a doctor if you present or send your computerised request slip, or written details of your requirements to the Surgery.
-This can be by fax (01872 243710), post or e-mail or via this website.
+This can be by fax (01872 243710), post, e-mail (KCCG.firstname.lastname@example.org) or via this website.
 All prescriptions received by 4.00pm will be ready for collection from the surgery after 2.00pm on the next working day.

 If you do not state a chemist where you would like your prescription sent, it will be kept at the Practice for you to collect.
 If you would like us to post your prescription back to you please enclose a stamped addressed envelope with your request.
 It may be worthwhile telephoning your chemist to see if your prescription is ready to save an unnecessary trip.
 This will also notify you if your prescription has not been received by them.
 If this is the case you would need to contact the surgery and make enquiries.

 We would advise you that requests for Victoria Pharmacy (Threemilestone) may take 48 hours to process, as they have to be sent by an internal courier.

 From 1st April 2018 the cost of each single prescription item will be £9.15.

 Prescription pre-payment certificates (PPC) will remain the same at £29.65 for a 3 month certificate & £104 for an annual certificate.
 These prices remain unchanged.
 If you are not exempt from prescription charges, PPC’s offer savings for those requiring 4 or more items in 3 months or 13 or more items in any one year.